sujay0399/Interns-day-log/README.md

 # Interns-day-log

 The file format should be `intern-name-log-day-number.md`.
+The title of the pr should be filename.

 Interns' per day log.